 In general, NO, the pistol squat is not bad for your knees, just like squatting isn’t bad for your knees.
 Rather, a poor pistol squat is bad for your knees…

 In an earlier article I discussed five reasons why you, and most athletes, can benefit from pistol squats.
-The key to determining whether or not the pistol squat will be bad for your knees is whether or not you have any pre-existing injuries (ankle, knee, or hips), lack of mobility, weak unilateral leg strength and performance, or any muscular imbalances that should be address prior to going into full range of motion pistols.
+The key to determining whether or not the pistol squat will be bad for your knees is whether or not you have any pre-existing injuries (ankle, knee, or hips), lack of mobility, weak unilateral leg strength and performance, or any muscular imbalances that should be addressed prior to going into full range of motion pistols.

 Forcing the body into positions it cannot control and/or exert force in a controlled manner is always a bad idea.
 In this article we will lay out everything you need to know (and what not to do) if you are serious about building a healthy, safe, and knee saving pistol squat!